 The simplified block diagram below demonstrates how the DX Series drive converts the incoming threephase AC power to DC.
-FIGURE 4 shows how the 1DX and SDE drives convert incoming single-phase AC power to DC.
-Then both systems utilize an inverter module to generate three-phase variable voltage and frequency output to control the speed of the motor.
+Figure 4 shows how the SDE drives convert incoming single-phase AC power to DC, then utilize an inverter module to generate three-phase variable voltage and frequency output to control the speed of a motor.